THE TABLE OF SHOWBREAD

 Well, if you have not seen it yet – the whole Tabernacle and surrounding structures are about JESUS!
 Would somebody say AMEN!
 OK, just had a holy fit (that would be a bene-fit)!
 Back to the Blog…

 The table is made of acacia wood and is overlaid with pure gold (Exodus 25:23-26).
 It has rings on each corner to insert the gold-covered acacia wood poles used to carry it.
 There are plates, bowls, pitchers, and cups all made of pure gold.
-Twelve small cakes (like tortillas) of unleavened bread were placed on it in two stacks of six each (Leviticus 24:5-9).
-There is one cake representing each of the twelve tribes of Israel.
+Twelve small cakes (like tortillas) of unleavened bread were placed on it in two stacks of six each representing both Jews and Gentiles living in harmony (Leviticus 24:5-9).
+Also, there is one cake representing each of the twelve tribes of Israel and the future twelve Apostles of the Lamb.
 The cakes remained on the table for seven days and then are eaten by Aaron and his sons at the table, on the Sabbath, after they are replaced by fresh bread.
 Remember, the bread had to be eaten together with the other priests at the Table of Showbread in the Holy Place, for the bread was Holy.
 The solid gold plates were used for the cakes of bread.
 The solid gold bowls contained the frankincense sprinkled on the bread using sold gold spoons (Exodus 25:29).
 The solid gold pitcher and cups contain wine (Numbers 4:7).

 Showbread literally means the bread that will cause God to “show up.”
 Symbolically, Jesus is our bread (our provision) that those that partake of will receive eternal life (John 6:35.
 John 6:47-51).
 The frankincense represents our prayers to God (Revelation 5:8).
 The wine is symbolic of blood representing life (1), and it was poured out as an offering (Leviticus 17:11.
 1 Corinthians 11:25).
 Realize, the fire of God never falls unless there is a sacrifice of something costly (to the giver) on the altar.
 Furthermore, God measures your giving NOT by what you give but rather by what you withhold (Mark 12:41-44).